Sonnet 504

 To hide the acrid taste upon her tongue,

-Two hearts once joined in compact, heaven blessed
+Two hearts once joined in compact, heaven-blessed

-Yet blast restrained, hair triggers hate caressed,
+Yet blast contained, hair triggers hate-caressed,

 Perhaps dubiety did stay the ire